Robie is an artist who loves sharing what she has learned about art and painting in the hope that it might help other creatives.

 Harmonious colors create a pleasing combination with low-temperature contrast.

 The tetradic color scheme uses four colors arranged into two complementary pairs.

-To find the colors that work well together, rotate the inner wheel, ans look at the corners of the square or the rectangle drawn on it, they'll point to the tetradic options.
+To find the colors that work well together, rotate the inner wheel and look at the corners of the square or the rectangle drawn on it; they'll point to the tetradic options.

-A triadic color scheme uses colors that are evenly spaced around the color wheel, and creates vibrant color combinations, even when you use pale or unsaturated versions of your hues.
+A triadic color scheme uses evenly spaced colors around the color wheel and creates vibrant color combinations, even when you use pale or unsaturated versions of your hues.